ozansulukpinar/45-likler/README.md

 This list is consisting best songs released between the early 1960s and the early 1990s.
 Of course, these are just what I listened until today, I am sure there are much more than.

+Here is the playlist that contains songs on this list: [Spotify](https://open.spotify.com/playlist/5VD87mPbWlGQsnvKyhCbQG?si=12c9340c3c654402)

 Please feel free to contribute and create a pull request.

 - Ajda Pekkan - Baksana Talihe [[YouTube](https://www.youtube.com/watch?v=SbDII2ZyBnU) | [Spotify](https://open.spotify.com/intl-tr/track/0ffoEaBfbccbYWFsubcF8O)]